AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Introduction

-Speech dialogue supports ``speech in, speech out'' conversational interactions by recognizing and understanding audio inputs and producing audio outputs, thus provides natural human-computer interaction and convenience for those unfamiliar with text interactions or technical operations.
-It has been applied in various areas, e.g., smart voice assistants~\cite{siri}, oral proficiency coach~\cite{read_speak}, and voice-assisted diagnostic systems~\cite{speech_Diagnostic}.
+\IEEEPARstart{S}{peech} dialogue provides natural human-computer interaction and convenience for those unfamiliar with text interactions or technical operations, thus has been applied in various areas, e.g., smart voice assistants~\cite{siri}, oral proficiency coach~\cite{read_speak}, and voice-assisted diagnostic systems~\cite{speech_Diagnostic}.
 With the success of (text-modality) large language models (LLMs), large audio-language models (\smodelnames) are revolutionizing speech dialogue, e.g., LLaSM~\cite{LLaSM}, Mini-Omni~\cite{Mini_Omni}, and SpeechGPT~\cite{SpeechGPT}.
-They are free of wake-up words; can handle speech overlap, interruptions, and interjections via a full-duplex and bidirectional dialogue; can capture user emotions and subtly adjust the emotional tone, intonation, speech rate and dialect in their responses; thereby achieving real-time, low-latency, multi-turn, and open-ended intelligent speech dialogue.
+They are free of wake-up words; can handle speech overlap, interruptions, and interjections via full-duplex dialogue; can capture user emotions and subtly adjust emotional tone, intonation, speaking rate and dialect in responses; thereby achieving real-time, low-latency, multi-turn, and open-ended intelligent speech dialogue.

-However, the introduction of LLMs also brings new security concerns.
-Prior studies have revealed a series of severe security risks in LLMs~\cite{llm_risk_qi,llm_pi_goal_3, llm_sp_survey}, among which jailbreak attacks attract the most attention, cf.~\cite{jailbreak_survey_qi} for a survey.
-Such attacks craft jailbreak prompts to mislead LLMs to produce adversary-desired responses that violate usage policies and bypass safety guardrails. \smodelnames naturally face the threat of jailbreak attacks and the audio-modality opens up new attack vectors for jailbreak attacks.
-Thus, it is important and urgent to understand and test the resistance of \smodelnames against audio jailbreak attacks.
+\fu{Prior studies have revealed series of severe security risks in LLMs~\cite{llm_risk_qi,llm_pi_goal_3, llm_sp_survey}, among which jailbreak attacks attract the most attention, cf.~\cite{jailbreak_survey_qi} for a survey.} Such attacks craft jailbreak prompts to mislead LLMs to produce adversary-desired responses that violate usage policies and bypass safety guardrails. \fu{\smodelnames naturally face the threat of jailbreak attacks, with audio-modality as the new attack vector.} Thus, it is important and urgent to understand and test \smodelnames' resistance against audio jailbreak attacks.